 When the sky fiiiiiiinally cleared around 5 pm, I was itching to be outside.
 The couple on the boat had mentioned a lakeside path, so I headed that way.
 Boy, am I happy they suggested it, because WOWZA.
 Killer views at every turn.
 Fresh, alpine air.
 If I hadn’t already fallen in love at first sight with Queenstown, that would’ve been the moment.

 These were the highlights of my time in Queenstown.
-In between, I explored the charming downtown area – wandering the harbor, browsing the shops, and trying all the New Zealand foods (more on that in a future post).
+In between, I explored the charming downtown area—wandering the harbor, browsing the shops, and trying all the New Zealand foods.
+(Read about that here).

 If ever you find yourself planning a trip to New Zealand, do me a favor.
 No. Do yourself a favor and put Queenstown at the very top of your list.
 And when you book that flight, be sure to get yo’self a window seat.